11150 East Boulevard

 Free General Admission

-During her 20 years in Cleveland Robin has designed performances, installations, masks, sets and costumes for The Cleveland Orchestra, Cleveland Opera on Tour, Playhouse Square, Cleveland Public Theatre, Groundworks Dance Company, Lake View Cemetery and the annual Ingenuity Festival.
+During her 25 years in Cleveland Robin has designed performances, installations, masks, sets, and costumes for Carousel Theater, The Cleveland Orchestra, Cleveland Opera on Tour, Cleveland Public Theatre, Dancing Wheels, Groundworks Dance Company, Hathaway Brown School, Lake View Cemetery, the annual Ingenuity Festival, and Playhouse Square.
+Art Acts performances were twice featured at the Cleveland International Performance Art Festival.
 Internationally Robin has designed prize winning carnival bands in Great Britain and Trinidad & Tobago.